Ryuhaerang/FoodCensor/README.md

 Professor\
 KAIST

-Acknowledgement
+Acknowledgment
 ---------------
-This work was supported by the Institute of Information & commu- nications Technology Planning & Evaluation (IITP) grant funded by the Korean government (MSIT) (No. 2022-0-00064, Development of Human Digital Twin Technologies for Prediction and Management of Emotion Workers’ Mental Health Risks).
+This work was supported by the Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korean government (MSIT) (No. 2022-0-00064, Development of Human Digital Twin Technologies for Prediction and Management of Emotion Workers’ Mental Health Risks).